Hotmoka/hotmoka/tutorial/Takamaka.md

 does not stay there for long.

 The problem with this simple line of code is that it does not compile.
-There is no `receive()` method in `takamaka.lang.Contract`: a contract can receive money only through calls to its `@Payable` constructors and methods.
+There is no `receive()` method in `io.takamaka.code.lang.Contract`: a contract can receive money only through calls to its `@Payable` constructors and methods.
 Since `currentInvestor` is, very generically, an instance of `Contract`, that has no `@Payable` methods, there is no method that we can call here for sending money back to `currentInvestor`.
-This limitation is a deliberate choice of the design of Takamaka.
+This limitation is a deliberate design choice of Takamaka.

 > Solidity programmers will find this very different from what happens
 > in Solidity contracts.
 Namely, these always have a _fallback function_ that